lauradhamilton/blog/wp-content/plugins/add-to-any/README.txt

 * Loads asynchronously so your content always loads before or in parallel with AddToAny
 * Supports theme features such as HTML5 & XHTML, widgets, infinite scroll, post formats
+* No signup, no login, no account necessary

 = Mobile Optimized & Retina Ready =

-* AddToAny gives users the choice in sharing from a service's native app or from a web app
-* For example, choose between Twitter's native app or Twitter's mobile web app
+* AddToAny gives users the choice in sharing from a service's native app or from a web app.
+For example, choose between Twitter's native app or Twitter's mobile web app
+* Responsive Floating Share Buttons are mobile ready by default, and configurable breakpoints make floating buttons work with any theme
 * AddToAny's SVG icons are super-lightweight and pixel-perfect at any size

 = Customizable & Extensible =